peter-bukowski/JPaint/README.md

 Design Patterns:
-In this project I used the Command, Strategy, Factory Method and Composite patterns.
+In this project I used the Command, Strategy, Factory Method and Composite pattern.

 Features: